WalletWasabi/WasabiDoc/docs/using-wasabi/BackupBestPractices.md

 - Trust that the object was not tampered with in delivery
 - Trust that no one has tampered with the object since you got it

-These are all the methods you can use for your Wasabi backup and their benefits and tradeoffs.
+These are the methods you can use for your Wasabi backup and their benefits and tradeoffs.